trigger-corp/trigger.io-contact/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.contact.add(contact, success, error) !param: contact `object` Contact object to add.
+Supported fields are: `name`, `nickname`, `phoneNumbers`, `emails`, `addresses`, `note`
+!param: success `function(contact)` callback to be invoked when no errors occur !description: Returns the contact if it was successfully added !platforms: iOS
+!param: error `function(content)` called with details of any error which may occur

 ##Contact object

 When using ``selectAll``, the returned contacts list would look